Git-Hexagon/Hexagon/docs/hidden/Autonomous Expeditionary Tangent Gehenna.md

 - *Terrestrial*:
 	- 34,000,000 agents to-be-fabricated
 - ***Total***:
-	- 1,961,240 possible vessels that can be repaired/fabricated
+	- 1,961,240 possible vessels that can be repaired/fabricated after Interlink supply has been cut off.
-	- 34,000,000 possible agents that can be fabricated
+	- 34,000,000 possible agents that can be fabricated after Interlink supply has been cut off.
-	- 21,600,000 possible vehicles that can be fabricated
+	- 21,600,000 possible vehicles that can be fabricated after Interlink supply has been cut off.

 <b><i><center>Blessed be Our Voyage, we serve you, Greatest Overseer.</center></i></b>